 Bachelor’s Studies in Sport, Exercise and Health with Foreign Educational Qualifications

-- Degree programs
+1. Degree programs

 Bachelor’s studies in sport, exercise and health consists of the degree program sport, exercise and health: prevention and health promotion, or is divided into the subject of sport, exercise and health: sports science along with one extra-faculty subject.

-- Admission requirements
+2. Admission requirements

 Please refer to the admission regulations of the University of Basel to find out which requirements your prior education qualifications must meet in order to make you eligible for admission to a bachelor’s degree program at the University of Basel.

-- Restriction of admission / entrance examination
+3. Restriction of admission / entrance examination

 No reexamination will be given.
 We will inform you promptly concerning how to proceed.
-Information on the content of the entrance examination can be found in the guidelines for the entrance examination on the website of the Department of Sport, Exercise and Health: http://dsbg.unibas.ch/studium/aufnahmepruefung/.
+Information on the content of the entrance examination can be found in the guidelines for the entrance examination on the website of the Department of Sport, Exercise and Health: https://dsbg.unibas.ch/de/studium/aufnahmepruefung/.

 The entrance examination is also mandatory when transferring from another university.

-- Language requirements
+4. Language requirements

 The corresponding language skills are prerequisites for the successful completion of a degree program.
-All language skills should be at a level of C1 or higher based on the Common European Framework of Reference for Languages (see http://www.coe.int/t/dg4/education/elp/elp-reg/self_assessment_grids_EN.asp) before the beginning of a degree program.
+All language skills should be at a level of C1 or higher based on the Common European Framework of Reference for Languages (see Self-Assessment Grids) before the beginning of a degree program.